seancarmody/ngramr/README.md

 # ngramr - R package to query the Google Ngram Viewer

-*This package was updated in July 2020 to reflect changes to the Google ngram viewer webpage format.
-It has not yet been comprehensively tested (and has not been pushed to CRAN).
+*This package was significantly updated in July 2020 to reflect changes to the Google ngram viewer webpage format (and has not been pushed to CRAN).
 Please let me know if anything is not working as expected.*

 Note: with the switch to using `RCurl` to access SSL pages, `ngramr` stopped working behind a proxy.
 Now it seems to work again - let me know if you have